damianhakert/damianhakert.github.io/source/_posts/2015-04-21-gitlab-on-raspberry-pi-2.markdown

 *We recommend adding at least 1GB of swap*, read about the reasons at the [hardware requirements page.](http://doc.gitlab.com/ce/install/requirements.html#memory)

 Install the required packages like shown on the [installation instructions](/downloads) page.

+*UPDATE* Raspberry Pi 2 packages are now uploaded to its own package repository so it's now even easier to keep your GitLab up-to-date!
+Just go to the [installation instructions page](/downloads) and select `Raspberry Pi 2 for Raspbian` from the `Select Operating System` dropdown for directions on how to add the repository and install GitLab.

-Download the Omnibus package for Raspberry Pi 2 and install it:
+~~Download the Omnibus package for Raspberry Pi 2 and install it:~~

 ```
 wget https://s3-eu-west-1.amazonaws.com/downloads-packages/raspberry-pi/gitlab_7.9.0-omnibus.pi-1_armhf.deb